 P-wave first-motion polarities were manually identified for events with a minimum of 20-25 defining phases for developing short period focal mechanisms.
 These were determined interactively during event analysis.
 Focal mechanisms were developed from the reviewed catalog locations rather than final event locations.
 Although applying the final relocations and resulting take-off angles would improve the quality of the focal mechanisms, this would require additional processing and, we feel, would not substantially impact the stress inversion results.

 Moment tensor inversions are performed on long period (~10-50 s period) surface waves; earthquakes smaller than ML 3.5 typically do not provide sufficient signal-to-noise in this band.
 The implementation of MTINV at NSL generates a Standing Order for Data (SOD) request from the IRIS Data Center and the NCEDC for waveform data in a desired time window.
 Response files to correct trace amplitudes are also downloaded from the respective data centers, eliminating the need to locally maintain station response histories or a comprehensive set of regional waveforms.
-Source-receiver Green’s functions are computed ‘on-the-fly’ using the Western US velocity and attenuation model of Ritsema and Lay (1995) and the wavenumber integration method of (Zeng and Anderson, 1995).
+Source-receiver Green’s functions are computed ‘on-the-fly’ using the Western US velocity and attenuation model of Ritsema and Lay (1995) and the wavenumber integration method of Zeng and Anderson (1995).
 A grid search finds the ‘best fit’ double-couple and non-double couple components from the filtered waveforms, moment tensor elements, and Green’s functions for a fixed range of source depths and travel-time adjustments.
 NSL MT solutions are routinely consistent with solutions developed by CISN and NEIC (National Earthquake Information Center, Golden, Colorado) for Nevada and eastern California earthquakes.

 The stress inversion (USGS SATSI software) solves for the least complex stress field for a gridded distribution of mechanisms.
 This method simultaneously inverts for stress axis orientations in subareas (defined grid locations) while minimizing the change in stress orientations between adjacent grid points, controlled by a damping parameter.
 A grid spacing of 0.05° was applied in the SATSI inversion for the North Tahoe area.
 This grid spacing is reasonable given large number of focal mechanisms (679).
 A minimum of 3 focal mechanisms per grid point is required.